Conservation areas

 The Conservation areas are

-Linked to each of the above are management guidelines which include policies for the protection and enhancement of that special character.
-This process enables a clear understanding of what is special about an area and helps inform and support decisions regarding development.
+There are management guidelines for the conservation areas.
+These include policies for the protection and enhancement of that special character.
+This explains what is special about an area to inform decisions about development.

 Contact Us